mixpanel/docs/pages/docs/tracking-methods/sdks/java.md

 ## Sending Events

-Track events in the mixpanel-java library by creating messages using an instance of <a style="font-family: courier" href="http://mixpanel.github.io/mixpanel-java/com/mixpanel/mixpanelapi/MessageBuilder.html">MessageBuilder</a> using your project token, bundling messages together using an instance of <a style="font-family: courier" href="http://mixpanel.github.io/mixpanel-java/com/mixpanel/mixpanelapi/ClientDelivery.html">ClientDelivery</a>, and then pushing the bundle to Mixpanel using an instance of <a style="font-family: courier" href="http://mixpanel.github.io/mixpanel-java/com/mixpanel/mixpanelapi/MixpanelAPI.html">MixpanelAPI</a>.
+Track events in the mixpanel-java library by creating messages using an instance of [`MessageBuilder`](http://mixpanel.github.io/mixpanel-java/com/mixpanel/mixpanelapi/MessageBuilder.html) using your project token, bundling messages together using an instance of [`ClientDelivery`](http://mixpanel.github.io/mixpanel-java/com/mixpanel/mixpanelapi/ClientDelivery.html), and then pushing the bundle to Mixpanel using an instance of [`MixpanelAPI`](http://mixpanel.github.io/mixpanel-java/com/mixpanel/mixpanelapi/MixpanelAPI.html).

-The JSONObjects produced by <a style="font-family: courier" href="http://mixpanel.github.io/mixpanel-java/com/mixpanel/mixpanelapi/MessageBuilder.html">MessageBuilder</a> are completely self-contained, and can be sent over a network or enqueued for later processing.
+The JSONObjects produced by `MessageBuilder` are completely self-contained, and can be sent over a network or enqueued for later processing.

 ```java
 import com.mixpanel.mixpanelapi.ClientDelivery;